AR15 One-Piece Mounts

 Clamp attachment - QD cam lever

-The GG&G Accucam is one of the better made QD mounts, and is preferred by some over the LaRue.
-The QD mount is also made in a lower 1.06"centerline height version for traditional rifles.
+The GG&G Accucam is a sturdy and repeatable QD mount.
+The QD mount is also made in a lower 1.06" centerline height version for traditional rifles.

 The base is aluminum and the locking mechanism is steel.
 It has a 1.400 centerline for the AR version, and 1.060" for the bolt gun version.
 Repeatability has been tested by the manufacturer at 0.5 MOA.
 The QD lever is adjustable for worn or out of spec rails.